-Do a google search about a breech, posterior, or otherwise mal-positioned baby in the womb, and you’ll find Spinning Babies high in the search results.
-Spinning Babies is an organization founded by Gail Tully, a midwife, that hosts classes and workshops, both online and across the world.
-They teach techniques they claim help babies find the optimal position in the womb for a more comfortable pregnancy and easier delivery.
-On their website, they advertise easier labor, fewer cesareans, less pain during birth, and more with the use of their techniques.
+If you do a google search about a breech, posterior, or otherwise mal-positioned baby in the womb, you’ll find Spinning Babies high in the search results.
+Spinning Babies is an organization founded by Gail Tully, a midwife, that hosts classes and workshops, both online and across the world, that teaches techniques they claim help babies find the optimal position in the womb for easier delivery.
+On their website, they advertise easier labor, fewer cesareans, and less pain during birth with the use of their techniques.

 They are growing in popularity every year, certifying “parent educators” and spreading across the globe.
 It’s easy to understand why.
 Mal-positioned babies often lead to painful labors, complications, invasive interventions such as forceps delivery, and, often, cesarean section.
 This is costly in every way—physically, emotionally, and financially.
 Parents, desperate to avoid this, often seek help from professionals claiming to have detailed knowledge of fetal positioning and effective techniques to help their babies move into a position ideal for easy, vaginal birth.

 The problem, however, is that there is no evidence that Spinning Babies can do any of what they say they do.
 Anecdotes abound, but they offer zero scientific evidence to substantiate their claims.
 So far, the evidence we *do* have on postural management of fetal position in pregnancy suggests that it is not an effective intervention.
 It is worrisome that an increasingly popular program claiming to help vulnerable parents is not bearing the same burden of evidence that we, rightfully, demand from medical providers who treat and advise expecting families.
 While Spinning Babies claims to not treat or give medical advice, they are nonetheless offering solutions to parents in need, and doing so without scientific research to validate their methods.